Tim Cain: Fallout and Fallout 2

 In early 1994, he began work on an isometric game engine which would eventually develop into the post-apocalyptic role-playing video game Fallout.
+Fallouts role-play system was built out from GURPS, which Cain had been running sessions with other Interplay employees after his arrival.
 For the first six months, he was the only employee on the project.
 He eventually took over the producer role from Thomas R. Decker who had to supervise multiple other projects at the time.
 Fallout was released in 1997 after three and half years of development to critical acclaim.

 He was placed on the team for the sequel, Fallout 2, over his objections, wanting instead to work on a project unrelated to Fallout.
 Cain later explained in May 2023 that he left Fallout 2 months into development due to burnout and the cut in his bonus pay for Fallout by executive producer Brian Fargo as punishment for a game-delaying buffer overflow crash bug.
 Colleagues Jason D. Anderson and Leonard Boyarsky resigned along with him.
 In an interview, he criticized the bigger influence from sales/marketing department during Fallout 2 development, saying, "We were losing part of the game to a larger group who had bigger plans for it."